 Abigroup Pay Gap and Equality Report

 Whilst the results have been very positive, here at Abicare we are committed to continual evaluation and improvement.
-We confirm the data submitted is an accurate account of the snapshot taken on the 5th April 2017.
-Our teams fluctuate over time and during this period of 24 managers 5 were male and the rest female.
-This has since changed, and all replacements have been female, thus closing the gender pay gap.
+We confirm the data submitted is an accurate account of the snapshot taken on the 5th April 2018.
+Our teams fluctuate over time and at the snapshot point we had 13 managers 3 were male and the rest female.
 This gives us comfort that there is no bar to either female or male staff at all levels.
-Female representation in the senior management roles is high at 81.4%.
+Female representation in the senior management roles was high at 66.7%.

 Rates are affected by Geography, length of service and which Gender is attracted to the roles within the company.
 We find as a care company we get a significantly higher number of female applicants than male.

-Whilst the women’s hourly rate showed a 10.3% Mean GPG, if we exclude the senior management team which is made up of 4 females and 2 males this would reduce the Mean average to 1.5% GPG which we consider excellent.
+Whilst the women’s hourly rate showed a 12.2% Mean GPG, if we exclude the senior management team which is made up of 4 females and 2 males this would change the Mean average to 1.8% GPG in favour of our female staff which we consider excellent.
 Here we see evidence of the low number of males significantly affecting the mean average.
 We are satisfied that this is in line with our industry and as our career opportunities are open to all to apply we continually strive for no GPG.

-Our mean Bonus pay is 600% higher for women.
+Our mean Bonus pay is 17.9% higher for women.
 This is because the majority all roles that attract a bonus are currently filled by females.
 We have a bonus scheme open to all staff for recruitment and the payment is affected by commitment to the scheme.
-We only have 1 male who at the time of the review was eligible for a bonus.

-On reviewing the upper, middle and lower salary quartiles: we have 6 staff in directoral or equivalent roles, of which 2 are male and 4 are female.
+On reviewing the upper, middle and lower salary quartiles: we have 6 staff in directorial or equivalent roles, of which 2 are male and 4 are female.
 The two highest paid employees are the MD and FD, one female and one male.
 They are both on the same salary.
-Of the other 4 staff, salaries are the same regardless of gender for the roles they do.

 The same applies to the middle and lower salary quartiles with all staff, regardless of gender receiving the same pay for equal roles- this means all carers receive the same pay rate regardless of their gender, we have geographical and length of service differences, and find the care roles are less attractive to male applicants.